m-ou-se/spez/README.md

 ## Capturing variables

-Unfortunately, you can't refer to variables of the scope around the `spec! {}` macro:
+Unfortunately, you can't refer to variables of the scope around the `spez! {}` macro:

 ```compile_fail
 let a = 1;